OBOAcademy/obook/docs/howto/odk-add-orcidio-module.md

 sh run.sh make refresh-orcidio
 ```

-Commit all the changes to a branch, wait for QC to finish and enjoy your new ORCIDIO import module.
+Commit all the changes to a branch, wait for continuous integration to finish, and enjoy your new ORCIDIO import module.